AnakinShieh/phrasefinder-client-python/README.md

 # PhraseFinder Python Client

-The official Python client for the [PhraseFinder](http://phrasefinder.io) web service
+[PhraseFinder](http://phrasefinder.io) is a search engine for the [Google Books Ngram Dataset](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html) (version 2).
+This repository contains the official Python client for requesting PhraseFinder's web [API](http://phrasefinder.io/api) which is free to use for any purpose.

 * [Documentation](https://mtrenkmann.github.io/phrasefinder-client-python/)